ThumpstarAPI/USA-PORTAL/readme.txt

-CREATE database schema name "thumpstar_us"
-SET username and password to "thumpstar_us" import ts_au(1).sql create a folder named uplaods
+SET database configuration in DealerController to the appropriate creds import ts_au(1).sql create a folder named uplaods